Starry-AXQG/Context-Menu-Icons/README.md

 If you choose to install manually, you will need to perform some simple configuration tasks.
 [Here you can view all the preference settings of CMI.](https://github.com/Starry-AXQG/context-menu-icons-for-Zen?tab=readme-ov-file#-preferences-)

-*** ⚠️If you are using the Firefox browser and choose to install manually⚠️  ***
+***⚠️If you are using the Firefox browser and choose to install manually⚠***

 you must ensure that in `about:config`, the setting of `svg.context-properties.content.enabled` is set to `true`.
 This preference is a necessary condition for the mod to function properly.
 The mod has incorporated the detection of this preference.
 If you do not do this, the mod will directly refuse to execute.If you use Sine, all these tasks will be completed automatically.

 If all of the above are confirmed to be correct, after restarting the browser, you should be able to see the changes.

 ---

 ## ⚙️ Preference settings

-   - If you use Sine, you can directly manage the preferences of the mod through Sine.
+   - If you use Sine, you can directly manage all the preferences of the mod through Sine.
    - The following instructions are applicable only to users who perform the installation manually.

 ***Access `about:config`via the address bar,Search for and add the attribute names given below***